mmamaev/timeboard/doc/source/doing_calculations.rst

 Calendar calculations are performed either with an individual workshift or with an interval of workshifts.

-Also each calculation is based on a specific schedule as one needs to reason about duty statuses of workshifts involved.
+Also, each calculation is based on a specific schedule in order to reason about duty statuses of workshifts involved.

 Therefore, to carry out a calculation you need to obtain either a workshift or an interval and indicate which schedule you will be using.